HL7/fhir-gender-harmony/input/pagecontent/externalstandards.md

 #### SNOMED International
-SNOMED International created, then disbanded, a Sex and Gender Clinical Project Group.
-The project group gathered SMEs to provide advice on the current clinical and administrative needs for sex and gender terminology standards.
-The group was disbanded in May 2021 pending completion of the ISO analysis and this Gender Harmony project.
+SNOMED International produces and maintains SNOMED CT, a globally recognized and used terminology standard for electronic health data.
+In 2021, a group of subject matter experts were gathered to participate in a Sex and Gender Clinical Project Group to provide advice on sex and gender terminology requirements for health record data.
+The group was closed in May 2021, pending the results of the ISO TC215 (Health Informatics) WG3.

+As a consensus standard that strives to align with international standards groups working in the same domain, SNOMED International will participate with ISO TC215 WG3 in their efforts in this domain to ensure international alignment.

+SNOMED International recognizes that there may be omissions, outdated or erroneous content in the disorders and procedure hierarchies related to sex and gender in SNOMED CT and encourages submissions of content requests for change through the appropriate National Release Centers (NRCs).

 #### NCPDP
 The National Council for Prescription Drug Programs (NCPDP) is an ANSI accredited SDO representing the pharmacy services industry.
 The NCPDP SCRIPT ERx standard is used in EHR systems.
 The current values under the standard, labeled Gender, are F (Female), M (Male), and U (Unknown).